juliettech13/aragonOSx-sdk-demo/README.md

 # Aragon OSx SDK Demo

-This project is a dApp showcasing what's possible with the [Aragon OSx SDK](https://github.com/aragon/sdk).
+This project is a dApp showcasing some of what's possible with the [Aragon OSx SDK](https://github.com/aragon/sdk).

 It shows how to:
 - Set up the Aragon SDK in a React project